ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 The content of the toolbar can be defined using the {@link module:core/editor/editorconfig~EditorConfig#blockToolbar} configuration.
 See the [installation instructions](#installation) to learn more.

 <info-box hint>
-	Because the toolbar is always connected to the block of content, it works best with the features that modify entire blocks (e.g. create {@link features/headings headings}) or insert objects (e.g. {@link features/images-overview images} or {@link features/tables tables}) rather than inline styles (e.g. {@link features/basic-styles bold or italic}).
+	Because the toolbar is always connected to the block of content, it works best with the features that modify entire blocks (for example, create {@link features/headings headings}) or insert objects (like {@link features/images-overview images} or {@link features/tables tables}) rather than inline styles (like {@link features/basic-styles bold or italic}).
 </info-box>

 To adjust the position of the block toolbar button to match the styles of your website, use the CSS `transform` property: